Cockroach Pest Control & Exterminator

 Since Cockroaches can live almost anywhere, it is important to cut off their food supply and keep areas as clean as possible.

 This means not leaving out dirty dishes or food scraps, keeping all foods in sealed containers, and emptying garbage cans often.
 If possible, pet food should not be left out overnight.
 It is a good idea to minimize mulch, raked leaves, and other piles.
-In order to solve a cockroach problem, it is necessary to know what kind of cockroach is causing the infestation.
-Our professionals at EXCEL Termite and Pest Control will work quickly to identify and eliminate the pests in your home or business.
+In order to solve a cockroach problem, it is necessary to know what type of cockroach is causing the infestation.
+Our professionals at EXCEL Termite and Pest Control will quickly get rid of cockroaches in your home or business.